jameso12/txtIt/README.md

 Why txtIt?

 I decided to make this website to apply and further my knowledge on the following tools: html, css, flask, python3 and postgresql.
+This website is being developed on ubuntu.

 Goals: